Welfare reform legislation to be debated next month, MPs told

 As the Bill was formally introduced to the Commons on Wednesday, and the question was asked as to what the next date for debate will be, former Labour MP John McDonnell, who now sits as an independent for Hayes and Harlington, could be heard to say “Never”.

-Labour MP Neil Duncan-Jordan is one of the members who has urged ministers to withdraw the cuts, which he argues will “make things worse” for disabled people.
+Mr Duncan-Jordan, MP for Poole, is one of the members who has urged ministers to withdraw the cuts, which he has argued will “make things worse” for disabled people.

+Speaking to the PA news agency, he said: “It’s clear the Government are rushing through this change before MPs have received all the necessary impact assessments that they need to make a decision.

+“The Bill lays out how large numbers of disabled people are going to be made poorer.
+This isn’t something I’m prepared to support.”

-Earlier this week, the MP for Poole said: “The Government will only withdraw its damaging disability benefit cuts if Labour MPs make clear they will vote against them.
+Earlier this week, Mr Duncan-Jordan had said: “The Government will only withdraw its damaging disability benefit cuts if Labour MPs make clear they will vote against them.

 The latest data, published on Tuesday, showed that more than 3.7 million people in England and Wales are claiming Pip, with teenagers and young adults making up a growing proportion.